PaulaYaniz/Project-1/Project1.md

 3. The game must record the player name and score.
 4. The game has to be played in less than 20 minutes each time.
 5. The user will only need its computer, a pen and a sheet of paper to play.
-6. NOT POSSIBLE: ~~The game must show the best scores stored in the local database.~~
+6. The game must show the best scores stored in the local database.
-6. The game should have 3 difficulty levels with night and day modes.
+7. The game should have 3 difficulty levels with night and day modes.

 # Criteria B: Design